Asus ROG Phone 2 full review

 You’ll need every frame you can get too, if you want to make the most of the 6.59in AMOLED display.
 It now packs a 120Hz refresh rate - up from 90Hz in the original ROG Phone - which means silky smooth navigation and scrolling, and even smoother performance in games like MOBAs where the high refresh rate tends to pay dividends.

-At 19.5:9 the panel is taller and thinner - in line with most other flagship phones these days - and there’s 10-bit HDR support too, which means great contrast and bright, punchy colours.
-Oh, and it’s all coated in Gorilla Glass 6, so it won’t break easily either.
+At 19.5:9 the panel is taller and thinner than its predecessor - in line with most other flagship phones these days - and there’s HDR10 support too, which means great contrast and bright, punchy colours.
+Oh, and it’s all coated in Gorilla Glass 6, so it shouldn't break easily either.

 Finally, cameras.
-They don’t usually wow on gaming phones, but Asus has squeezed in the same rear shooters seen on the Zenfone 6: a 48MP primary lens, backed up by a 13MP ultra-wide angle shooter, all powered by Sony’s IMX586 sensor.
+They don’t usually wow on gaming phones, but Asus has squeezed in the same rear shooters seen on the ZenFone 6: a 48Mp primary lens (f/1.8 lens at 26mm), backed up by a 13Mp ultra-wide angle shooter (f/2.4 and 125-degrees) all powered by Sony’s IMX586 sensor.

 Built like a beast

 Of course, all that tech makes the ROG Phone 2 a bit of a big boi.
-It’s not unreasonably massive, though at 240g it’s certainly heavy, and the 6.59in screen is complemented by bezels at the top and bottom that make it even bigger than those specs might suggest.
+It’s not unreasonably massive, though at 240g it’s certainly heavy (even a hefty handset is under 200g), and the 6.59in screen is complemented by bezels at the top and bottom that make it even bigger than those specs might suggest.

-There’s still space for the double USB-C port that Asus uses to power its accessories (more on them below) along with a 3.5mm headphone jack for audio - though front-facing speakers with DTS:X Ultra support mean this’ll sound good whether you’re plugged in or not.
+There’s still space for the double USB-C port on the side that Asus uses to power its accessories (more on them below) along with a 3.5mm headphone jack for audio - though front-facing speakers with DTS:X Ultra support means the phone sounds good whether you’re plugged in or not.
+The audio quality and sound stage is astonishing.

-It wouldn’t be a gaming device without RGB lighting, and once again the ROG logo on the back of the device can glow, pulse, flash (or just turn off entirely) according to your desires, with the option to set different effects based on whether the screen is one or off, whether the suped up X-Mode is on or not, or for incoming calls or notifications.
+It wouldn’t be a gaming device without RGB lighting, and once again the ROG logo on the back of the device can glow, pulse, flash (or just turn off entirely) according to your desires, with the option to set different effects based on whether the screen is one or off, whether overclocked X-Mode is on or not, or for incoming calls or notifications.

 Geared to game